aishwaryaa-01/Intern-Work/int-ml-5/readme.md

 * About the topic:
     * This Topic consist of [Clustering](http://github.com/Sara-cos/Intern-Work/edit/main/int-ml-5/Clustering.md)

-    * Contents:
+## **Contents:**

  (1) Introduction

  (2) Types of Algorithms:

- K-means
+ - K-means

- Affinity Propagation
+ - Affinity Propagation

- Mean Shift
+ - Mean Shift

- Spectral Clustering
+ - Spectral Clustering

- Ward Heirarchical Clustering
+ - Heirarchical Clustering

- DBSCAN
+ - DBSCAN

- OPTICS
+ - OPTICS

- BIRCH
+ - BIRCH

- Guassian Matrix
+ - Guassian Matrix

  (3) Applications of Clustering Algorithms.

+ The notebook uses the Wine.csv dataset for implementing all the algorithms mentioned above.